-A teacher who has been in the school system for a period of three (3) years or longer may be considered for up to a one (1) year leave of absence without pay subject to approval of the Board (except as provided in 11.02 below).
-A teacher on approved leave must submit a written letter of intent to the District Administrator by February 28 if he or she does or does not intend to return.
-All benefits accrued at the time leave commenced shall be restored to the teacher upon resumption of duties.
-A memorandum of understanding between the District and the Teacher shall be issued as an addendum to the Teacher's individual contract for the term of the absence.
+An teacher educator who has been in the school system for a period of three (3) years or longer may be considered for up to a one (1) year leave of absence without pay subject to approval of the Board (except as provided in 11.02 below).
+An teacher educator on approved leave must submit a written letter of intent to the District Administrator by February 28 if he or she does or does not intend to return.
+All benefits accrued at the time leave commenced shall be restored to the teacher educator upon resumption of duties.
+A memorandum of understanding between the District and the Teacher Educator shall be issued as an addendum to the Teacher Educator's individual contract for the term of the absence.